tttmmmyyyy/fixlang/std_doc/Std.md

 ### `type Destructor a = box struct { ...fields... }`

-`Destructor a` is a boxed type which is containing a value of type `a` and a function `a -> ()` which is called destructor.
+`Destructor a` is a wrapper type for `a`, which can have a destructor function `a -> IO a`.
-When a value of `Destructor a` is deallocated, the destructor function will be called on the contained value.
+Just before a value of type `Destructor a` is dropped, the destructor function is called on the contained value, and the value can be modified by the `IO` action.

-This type is useful to free a resouce allocated by a C function automatically when the resource is no longer needed in Fix code.
+This type is used to create a Fix's type that wraps a resource allocated by FFI.
+In such cases, the destructor release the resource by FFI.

-NOTE1: Accessing the contained value directly by the field accessor function is not recommended.
-Use `borrow` function to access the value.
+NOTE: In the destructor, only IO actions for finalizing the passed value are allowed, and you should not perform other IO actions such as writing standard output.

-NOTE2: If the contained value is captured by another Fix's object than `Destructor`, the contained value is still alive after the destructor function is called.
+NOTE: Of course, if the value stored in `Destructor` also exists outside of `Destructor`, the value still exists in the Fix program even after the destructor function is called, and there is a possibility that the value is used after the destructor function is called.

 #### field `_value : a`

-#### field `dtor : a -> ()`
+#### field `dtor : a -> Std::IO a`

 ## `namespace Std::IO`